He would not leave his mother behind.

 “The walk will do me good.”

 They continued through the pass between the hills.
 Soon, they saw before them what first appeared to be a great plain, the road rising gradually to a point far in the distance.
-But as he focused on that horizon, he could make out a line of hills.
-This was not a plain, he realized, but another valley—only flatter and broader than the one they had just crossed.
-He doubted they could reach its distant border by nightfall.
-He scanned the landscape ahead of them; he could only see a few isolated trees scattered across the wide valley with what appeared to be a farmhouse in the distance.
-No longer did he see the crops seeded by men and planted by women, but only a sea of grass, green fronds waving in the wind as if welcoming the two travelers into their hidden kingdom.
-It would be difficult to hide here.
+He saw isolated trees scattered across the land and what appeared to be a farmhouse in the distance.
+Just beyond that, he could make out a line of hills—or maybe it was a bank of clouds.
+The land here was not cultivated, just a sea of grass, green fronds waving in the wind as if welcoming the two travelers into their hidden kingdom.
+It would be difficult to hide.

-“There is no woman among them,” he observed.
+“There are no women among them,” he observed.

 “Yes,” she replied, reaching up a hand to push back her hair.
 “How long until they reach us?”

-“Well before sundown,” he responded.
+“Well before sundown,” replied.
 “We’re going to have to leave the road.”
 Still looking over the ground they had covered, he walked slowly backwards, trying to gauge how much time they had before the Guard could see them.
-He knew he had better sight than they did; he would be able to see them long before they could see him.

 “No, not us,” she replied.
 “You, at least, they will spare. “ He opened his mouth and narrowed his eyes.
 But before he could speak, she continued, “They do not want you dead, but if you put up a fight, they may not be able to control what happens.”

-“Then, we don’t fight; we hide.
-But, why would they want to spare me?”
+“Then, we don’t fight, we hide.”
+He paused and turned to his mother.
+“Why would they want to spare me?”

 “They know even less than you do.”
-She was walking much faster than she ever had, and breathing a little more rapidly as she increased her pace.
+She was walking much faster than she ever had, and breathing a little more rapidly.
 “They mean to take you to our Great Lord and Guide.”
 She spat out those last five words, as if the title alone had injured her tongue.

 “We will stick to the road,” she announced.
 “Until the men are close.
-Or until that man you saw . . .
+Or until that man you saw….
 He should reach us before they do.
-He’s good at that sort of thing.
-He will know what to do.”
+He will know what to do.
+He’s good at that sort of thing.”
 She breathed heavily, stooping as she spoke, but still moving forward.